leswright1977/PySpectrometer2/README.md

 Refer back to the graph from the wiki, can you identify with a reasonable degree of accuracy other peaks? (bearing in mind your fluorescent lamp may differ from the one on the wiki!).

 ![Screenshot](media/calibrated.png)

+In the screenshot above above, a peak (not used as a caibration value) at 587.4nm has been detected.
+Referring to the Wiki this is listed at 587.6nm, only 0.2nm off, with a five nines calibration! :-)

+#Future work:

+It is planned to add inputs (*of some desciption), to allow the use of buttons and knobs to control the Spectrometer.
+*The type of inputs will depend on oddly the type of screen!
+The hyperpixel displays consume all of the GPIO on the Pi, however buttons could easily be provided if they talk HID DSI displays could be used, however seeimingly that would require the user roll back to legacy camera support!
+HDMI displays can be used, and this would free up all the GPIO.
+I suppose a one size fits all approach would be a HID device, using a Teensy or an Arduino...

+I am thinking of implementing something approaching autocalibration, though this might be difficult implement for all use-cases.